 On consolidation, assets and liabilities of foreign entities are translated into Trinidad and Tobago dollars at the rate of exchange ruling at the financial reporting date and their Statements of Comprehensive Income are translated at the weighted average exchange rates for the year.
 The exchange differences arising on re-translation are recognized in other comprehensive income.
-On disposal of the foreign operation, the deferred cumulative amount recognized in other comprehensive income is recognized in the Consolidated Statement of Comprehensive Loss.
+On disposal of the foreign operation, the deferred cumulative amount is recognized in the Consolidated Statement of Comprehensive Loss.